ClemensFMN/asm-stuff/_posts/2015-02-09-SSE2-Instructions.md

 In the assembler function, the `movdqa` instruction is used to move the memory values into the XMM0 and XMM1 register, respectively.
-The instruction seems to move 128 Bits regardless of the datatype so it used both assembler functions.
+The instruction seems to move 128 Bits regardless of the datatype so it used in both assembler functions.

-Adding integers and floats is a different operation, therefore the corresponding instructions are different: `sum_int_asm` uses
+Adding integers and floats is a different operation, therefore different instructions are needed: function `sum_int_asm` uses

 > paddb xmm0, xmm1

-whereas

-`sum_float_asm` uses
+whereas function `sum_float_asm` uses

 > addps xmm0, xmm1